U.S. Bank Altitude Reserve Visa Infinite® Card

 - Very Good Sign-Up Bonus.
 This card’s sign-up bonus is worth up to $750 when redeemed for travel.
 That’s close to the head of the pack among premium travel rewards credit card sign-up bonuses, and a major incentive to front-load your spending as soon as you get your hands on your new Altitude card.

 - Excellent Earnings on Travel.
-Altitude earns unlimited 3 points per $1 spent on virtually all travel purchases.
+Altitude earns unlimited 3 points per $1 spent on most travel purchases.
 When you use those points to pay for award travel, you’ll snag a 4.5% return on spending – one of the industry’s best.
+Prepaid car rentals and hotel purchases made through the Altitude Rewards Center do even better: a 7.5% return on spending.

 - Solid Redemption Values on Travel.
 When you redeem your accumulated points for award travel, you boost their value by 50%.
 It’s therefore a no-brainer to save them up until you’re ready to make your next travel buy – whether it’s a destination honeymoon or quick weekend trip to your favorite outdoor vacation spot.